-Ancient city walls, great pubs and a rich cultural scene are making Derry~Londonderry one of the most exciting cities to visit on the island of street party.
-The super Galway City Museum, thriving food scene (Galway has two Michelin-starred restaurants, Aniar and Loam) and scenic coastal suburb of Salthill seal the deal
+Ancient city walls, great pubs and a rich cultural scene are making Derry~Londonderry one of the most exciting cities to visit on the island of Ireland.

-Ireland.
 The gorgeous natural setting is complemented by structures that really set Derry~Londonderry apart: the Peace

 Bridge, the fully intact city walls and the Edwardian Guildhall.
-Also explore the Bogside murals, the award-winning Tower Museum and traditional pubs, such as Peadar O'Donnell's.
+After that, enjoy the Bogside murals, the award-winning Tower Museum and traditional pubs, such as Peadar O'Donnell's.